MicrosoftDocs/sdk-api/sdk-api-src/content/gamingdeviceinformation/ns-gamingdeviceinformation-gaming_device_model_information.md

 ## -remarks

-This is a Win32 API that's supported in both Win32 and UWP apps.
-While it works on any device family, it's only really of value on Xbox devices.
+Supported in both Win32 and UWP apps.

 ## -see-also